 In the spring vacation of 1916, Penfield sailed for France to give medical aid to wounded soldiers.
 His ship was torpedoed, the explosion blowing him high in the air and badly shattering his left leg.
 Many of his fellow passengers were killed.
 Thankfully he was rescued from the sea, after which he spent a month being treated in a British hospital.
 He then spent several weeks recuperating in Sir William Osler’s home.

 Penfield was on crutches for six months, after which he walked with a cane for some further months.
 He graduated from Oxford with a bachelor’s degree in physiology and returned to America in the fall of 1916 to study medicine at Johns Hopkins University.
 He spent most of 1917 volunteering with the Red Cross in France, before returning to complete his degree.
-He graduated as a medical doctor in June 1918, age 27, then served as an intern at the Peter Bent Brigham Hospital in Boston.
+He graduated as a medical doctor in June 1918, age 27, and began work as an intern at the Peter Bent Brigham Hospital in Boston.

 The Irresistible Brain